Carleton’s School of Journalism and Communication recently interviewed me about my next book, to be released soon. Check it out below!

-Vehicule Press has just released it’s 45th anniversary Spring/Summer 2018 catalogue (pg 12), and I’m happy to announce that Punching and Kicking, the sequel to my first book With a Closed Fist, will be hitting shelves May 2018.
+Vehicule Press has just released it’s 45th anniversary Spring/Summer 2018 catalogue (pg 12), and I’m happy to announce that Punching and Kicking, the sequel to my first book With a Closed Fist, will be hitting all of the major bookstore shelves May 2018.

 This week is Freedom to Read Week, an annual event that encourages Canadians to think about and reaffirm their commitment to freedom of expression and intellectual freedom, guaranteed under the Charter of Rights and Freedoms.

 Carleton University has a series of events planned throughout the week; As the author of a challenged book, Kathy will be kicking off Carleton’s ‘Readings from Banned and Challenged Materials’ event by reading from her book With a Closed Fist.
 Members of the Carleton community will also be reading from other challenged and/or banned books.

 Check it out Feb 24th, in the Main Floor Reading Room (lvl 2) of Carleton’s MacOdrum Library Main Reading Room @ 12:00pm.

 From Carleton’s School of Journalism and Communication News page: